Algorithms

 Use Big Stick Design when:

-• You want stronger allocation concealment than Permuted Block provides (because the "big stick" intervention is less predictable than the end of a fixed block).
+• You want stronger allocation concealment than Permuted Block provides.

-• The trial is single-site and simple (no stratification by subject characteristics required).
+• The trial is single-site and does not require stratification by subject characteristics.

 • You are willing to accept slight final imbalance in exchange for better masking.